8n8/bigwebthing/README.md

 ## Crypto

 The cryptography is done using Cacophony, a Noise implementation in Haskell.
 It uses the KK pattern.
 Each user has a pair of static keys.
 For each of their contacts they have a public static key, and some handshakes in various stages.
 Temporary keys deleted after one payload.
-The server will accept messages that are 15991 bytes long:
+The server will accept messages that are <= 15991 bytes long:

-15991 bytes
     either some fresh first handshake messages
         1 byte: 0
         15984 bytes: 333 48-byte messages
             32 bytes: plain-text ephemeral key
             16 bytes: overhead of empty payload
-        6 bytes: padding
     or some fresh second handshake messages
         1 byte: 1
-        1 byte: number of messages
         the messages, 96 bytes each (max 166 will fit) 32 bytes: initial ephemeral key
                 used as the unique session reference
             16 + 32 bytes: encrypted ephemeral key
             16 bytes: overhead of empty payload
-        padding
     or a transport message
         1 byte: 2
         32 bytes: initial ephemeral key